xarray-contrib/xarray.dev/src/posts/flox-smart/index.md

 summary: 'flox adds heuristics for automatically choosing an appropriate strategy with dask arrays!'
 ---

+## TL;DR

+`flox>=0.9` adds heuristics for automatically choosing an appropriate strategy with dask arrays!
+Here I describe how.

 ## What is flox?

 [`flox` implements](https://flox.readthedocs.io/) grouped reductions for chunked array types like cubed and dask using a tree reduction approach.